ickb/proposal/README.md

 This is a risky period, there might exists some technical blocks long or impossible to work around.
 While I love everything about CKB++, I do need to ask a starting 1000$ incentive in CKB from Nervos foundation, so we are both taking a small risk.

-### First four months: Core & Incentivization Layers
+### First Four Months: Core & Incentivization Layers

 I'll create the definitive L1 scripts for Core & Incentivization Layers.
 I'll need to simulate the Protocol incentives.
 I'll set-up an Aggron Testnet based basic website.
 The code will be released under a BUSL-1.1 license.